yochaigal/cairn/wip/2e/setting-seeds.md

   - Denote the path type as R (Road), T (Trail) and W (Wilderness)
   - Draw the path's individual _Features_ according to the [Legend](#legend) below.
 - Roll on the [POIs] table and draw the results at the terminus of each path.
-  - If a Barrier or Shortcut is rolled, select a terrain.
+  - If a Barrier is rolled, note that the path cuts through the region's border terrain.
 - For each POI, roll on the [Path Types](#path-types) table as before and draw the results.
 Ignore Dead Ends.
 - Starting with the Heart, roll on the appropriate table for each POI.
-  - The **Heart** is always a **Settlement** of some kind, a place of relative calm and safety.
+  - The **Heart** is always a **Settlement** of some kind.
 It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.
   -
 - Number each POI, starting with the Heart.